 There is no denying the fact that threats such as COVID-19 are chronic and likely to become a regular concern in the future.
 In the face of this paradigm shift, successful organizations are learning to shed their traditional ways of thinking and are pulling out all the stops in their pursuit of digital resilience.
 Organizations leading this business transformation are working overtime to empower their employees and enable their processes to not only operate effectively during the outbreak but after it as well.
 Unfortunately, making this change raises new concerns such as security vulnerability, third-party risk, and the urgent need for continuity arrangements.

 The need to adopt a robust business continuity framework will need to take top priority in the (hopefully soon) aftermath of COVID-19, and it must be done so with serious intent and clarity of vision.
 Organizations cannot afford to seek out formulaic and one-size-fits-all solutions, instead, they need to address their own unique needs based on organizational structure and domain.
 They need a plan that integrates their needs based on factors such as the nature of the business, the domain, challenges, organizational culture, objectives, strengths, workflows, and much more.

-With years of experience in helping organizations streamline business compliance and security, HCL’s GRC practice comes with a suite of solutions that can help businesses mitigate global threats and move toward a holistic business transformation.
+With years of experience in helping organizations streamline business compliance and security, HCLTech’s GRC practice comes with a suite of solutions that can help businesses mitigate global threats and move toward a holistic business transformation.
 We believe that to truly thrive in this volatile and unpredictable world, organizations need to focus intently on the following areas: